• How it works

 • 240 Days ( in any other case)

-If in case employee is not in continuous service of six months, he/she shall be deemed to be in continuous service of six months if- he/she has, immediately preceding six calendar months, worked under the employer for not less than:
+If the employee is not in continuous service of six months, he/she shall be deemed to be in continuous service of six months if- he/she has, immediately preceding six calendar months, worked under the employer for not less than:

 • 95 Days (in case of employee employed in mines below ground)